-Keep track: The barcode disappears and what comes next - Image: Xpert.Digital
+Keep track of everything: The barcode is disappearing, and what's coming next? – Image: Xpert.Digital

-🚀 Farewell to the barcode: How 2D codes are revolutionizing our product world 🌐📦
+🚀 Goodbye to the barcode: How 2D codes are revolutionizing our product world 🌐📦

-The switch to 2D codes such as GS1 DataMatrix and GS1 Digital Link in the QR code has been decided and marks a technological advance in product labeling.
-While the classic EAN barcode can continue to be used for simple applications for a transitional period, the new technologies offer expanded possibilities for transparency, traceability and consumer interaction.
-However, this requires investment in new hardware and software as well as training for employees in POS and WMS systems.
+The switch to 2D codes such as GS1 DataMatrix and GS1 Digital Link in QR codes has been decided and marks a technological advancement in product identification.
+While the classic EAN barcode can still be used for simple applications during a transition period, the new technologies offer expanded possibilities for transparency, traceability, and consumer interaction.
+However, this requires investment in new hardware and software, as well as training for employees on POS and WMS systems.

-The Sunrise 2027 project also introduced new terms that, understandably, were often confused, confused or misinterpreted in media reporting due to a lack of background knowledge.
-In this article we would like to provide clarity, clear up existing uncertainties and show that everything is much simpler than it seems at first glance.
+The Sunrise 2027 project also introduced new terminology, which, understandably, has often been confused, misrepresented, or misinterpreted in media reports due to a lack of background knowledge.
+In this article, we aim to clarify the situation, dispel existing uncertainties, and demonstrate that everything is much simpler than it initially appears.

-The introduction of new barcode technologies such as GS1 DataMatrix and GS1 Digital Link in the QR code brings significant changes to retail point of sale (POS) and warehouse management systems (WMS).
-Here is an overview of the three variants and their effects:
+The introduction of new barcode technologies such as GS1 DataMatrix and GS1 Digital Link in QR codes brings significant changes for retail (point of sale, POS) and warehouse management systems (WMS).
+Here is an overview of the three variants and their impact:

 1. EAN barcode (1D barcode):

-• The classic one-dimensional barcode (e.g. EAN-13) only encodes the GTIN (Global Trade Item Number), which is used to identify a product.
+- The classic one-dimensional barcode (e.g. EAN-13) only encodes the GTIN (Global Trade Item Number), which serves to identify a product.

-• It is widely used, but limited in terms of the amount of data that can be displayed and the flexibility.
+- It is widely used, but limited in terms of the amount of data that can be represented and its flexibility.

 2. GS1 DataMatrix (2D barcode):

-• A two-dimensional code that can store additional information such as expiration date, batch number or serial number.
+- A two-dimensional code that can store additional information such as expiry date, batch number, or serial number.

-• Particularly suitable for goods and pallet identification as well as traceability in the supply chain.
+- Particularly suitable for product and pallet marking as well as traceability in the supply chain.

 3. GS1 Digital Link in QR code